tigellus/Markdown/1. Critical Care for COVID-19/2. Caring for critical COVID-19 patients/Caring for critical COVID-19 patients.md

 - *Critical* (eg, with respiratory failure, shock, or multiorgan dysfunction) was reported in 5 percent.

-# Caring for critical COVID-19 patients
+# Caring for critical COVID-19 patients Pt.
+1

 The first session will focus on caring for patients affected by COVID-19.